Home – Slip and Fall– Premises Liability

-1. Determining the Legal Status of the Plaintiff Injury Victim (Invitee, Invited Licensee, Trespasser)
+1. Determining the Legal Status of the Plaintiff/Injury Victim (Invitee, Invited Licensee, Trespasser)

-Invitees or Invited Licensee
+Invitees or Invited Licensees

-Trespassers whose presence is foreseeable by the defendant may have a claim for damages if, at the time and place of the incident, the defendant who owned or had possession of the premises knew of a condition there which involved an unreasonable risk of harm to another person.
+Trespassers whose presence is foreseeable by the defendant may have a claim for damages if, at the time and place of the incident, the defendant who owned or had possession of the premises knew of a condition there that involved an unreasonable risk of harm to another person.
 If so, then that defendant will have a legal duty to use reasonable care to warn the other person of the condition and the risk involved.

 However, that duty extends only if the presence of that uninvited person is known or reasonably foreseeable by the owner or possessor while the trespasser neither knew nor should have known of the dangerous condition and risk by the use of reasonable care.
 See, Cockerham v.
 Vaughan, Inc., 82 So.2d 890 (Fla.
 1955).

-2. Foreseeability By Defendant
+2. Foreseeability by the Defendant

-Why?
-In Florida law, as explained by the Florida Supreme Court in McCain v.
+As explained by the Florida Supreme Court in McCain v.
 Florida Power Corporation:

 Foreseeability clearly is crucial in defining the scope of the general duty placed on every person to avoid negligent acts or omissions.
 Florida, like other jurisdictions, recognizes that a legal duty will arise whenever a human endeavor creates a generalized and foreseeable risk of harming others.
 As we have stated: